 Salford’s Living Wage story to date

-In 2013 Salford City Council became the first local authority in Greater Manchester to pay the real Living Wage.
+In 2013 Salford City Council became the first local authority in Greater Manchester to pay the Real Living Wage.
 Since then more and more Salford-based organisations and firms have followed suit.

-In 2016 Salford’s Health and Wellbeing Board agreed to ‘work towards becoming a Living Wage health and well-being system, using evidence about the businesses and health cases for the [real] Living Wage.’
+In 2016 Salford’s Health and Wellbeing Board agreed to ‘work towards becoming a Living Wage health and well-being system, using evidence about the businesses and health cases for the [Real] Living Wage.’

 In 2017 Salford City Council and NHS Salford Clinical Commissioning Group (CCG), both accredited Living Wage employers, boosted pay to £8.30 per hour for home care workers in the city – well above the national minimum wage at the time.

-Salford also won three national Living Wage Champion Awards for our work:
+In 2019 Salford also won three national Living Wage Champion Awards for our work:

-• Salford CVS for promoting the real Living Wage in the voluntary, community and social enterprise sector.
+• Salford CVS for promoting the Real Living Wage in the voluntary, community and social enterprise sector.

 • Worsley-based Anchor Removals won the Against All Odds industry award for being the only real Living Wage, no zero hours removals company in the UK.

-The action group’s aim is to increase the number of workers receiving the real Living Wage to 20,000 and encourage employers in traditionally low paid sectors such as hospitality and social care to boost pay for their employees
+The action group’s aim is to increase the number of workers receiving the Real Living Wage to 20,000 and encourage employers in traditionally low paid sectors such as hospitality and social care to boost pay for their employees.

-Why pay the real Living Wage?
+Why pay the Real Living Wage?

-Every organisation which pays the real Living Wage reports increased productivity and better staff retention because their employees feel valued.
+Every organisation which pays the Real Living Wage reports increased productivity and better staff retention because their employees feel valued.
 They find it easier to recruit staff as people want to work for an organisation which values them and customers value it too.

 The real Living Wage also puts money back into the economy and allows people to live in dignity without worrying about making ends meet.

-This page was last updated on 16 September 2022
+This page was last updated on 24 July 2023

 Help make Salford a Living Wage City